In most circumstances, applications for a Student Visa Extension in the UK — Tier 4 (General) should only be made using the online application.

 - £916 - Priority Applications: Online applications/ supporting documents sent by post.
 Normally decisions on applications are made within 10 days.
 Special rules apply for the process, which are explained on the UK Government website

-- £1,047 - Premium Applications: (inclusive of £100 booking fee) Appointment at Public Enquiry Office.
+- £1,047 - Premium Applications: (inclusive of £100 booking fee) Appointment at Public Service Centre.
 Normally, decisions on applications made the same day and your new visa sent a week or so later, but in some cases can take longer.

 Please note: If booking a premium appointment, you must complete the Tier 4 student online application and book your appointment at the end of the process.
 The fee includes a £100 deposit for your appointment, which is non-refundable should you fail to attend the appointment or cancel with short notice